Parasite Symptoms: How to Tell If You Actually Have Parasites

 Gut Health FAQ

-Binders like activated charcoal, bentonite clay, and cholestyramine trap parasites or their toxins for elimination through stool.
-They do not damage the gut microbiome.
-However, they must be introduced gradually after ensuring the body can properly eliminate.
+Binders like activated charcoal, bentonite clay, and cholestyramine trap parasites and their toxins, encapsulating them for elimination through the stool.
+They don't damage the gut microbiome.
+The key is starting at low doses after ensuring bowel regularity and adequate hydration.

 Related Service